 Those responsible for the technical support (System) or user (Application) support of information or information systems, for example database and IT systems or application administrators, must ensure the confidentiality, integrity and availability of information and IT assets are protected by proactively managing risk and ensuring systems are managed to industry standard controls.
 IT Services publish obligations for systems administrators on its website and can advise on appropriate industry standards (ITIL for example).

-The Institutional Resilience and Legal Services Teams will ensure that documents forming part of Information Security Framework are kept-up-to date in response to changes in legislation as well as to reflect the changing University information and IT strategy and requirements.
+Information and Data Compliance will ensure that documents forming part of Information Security Framework are kept-up-to date in response to changes in legislation as well as to reflect the changing University information and IT strategy and requirements.
 The Framework will be available to all staff and students via the web as part of the Information Security website with updates to the Framework being communicated via the intranet or email as appropriate.
-The Institutional Resilience and Legal Services Teams will also provide training and advice to staff in terms of good information security practice and compliance with information legislation, primarily the Data Protection Act 1998 and the Freedom of Information Act 2000.
+The Information and Data Compliance team will also provide training and advice to staff in terms of good information security practice and compliance with information legislation, primarily the Data Protection Act 2018 and the Freedom of Information Act 2000.

 - Hereafter referred to as "Heads of Departments"